pulumi/docs/reference/pkg/nodejs/@pulumi/gcp/sql/index.md

 The charset value.
 See MySQL's
 [Supported Character Sets and Collations](https://dev.mysql.com/doc/refman/5.7/en/charset-charsets.html) and Postgres' [Character Set Support](https://www.postgresql.org/docs/9.6/static/multibyte.html) for more details and supported values.
-Postgres databases are in [Beta](https://www.terraform.io/docs/providers/google/index.html#beta-features), and have limited `charset` support; they only support a value of `UTF8` at creation time.
+Postgres databases are in beta and have limited `charset` support; they only support a value of `UTF8` at creation time.

 <h3 class="pdoc-member-header">